Ann Weatherall

-Ann Weatherall (born 1964) is a New Zealand psychology academic, currently professor of psychology at Victoria University of Wellington.
-Her research methodologies include discursive psychology and conversation analysis and interests include 'the relationships between gendered patterns of social disadvantage, language and discourse.'
-In 2014 she received a Marsden Grant to investigate rape culture.
-She has been an editor of the 'Women's Studies Journal'.
+Ann Weatherall (born 1964) is a New Zealand academic psychologist.
+Her research methodologies include discursive psychology and conversation analysis, and interests include 'the relationships between gendered patterns of social disadvantage, language and discourse.'
+In 2014 she received a Marsden grant to investigate rape culture.
+She was an editor of the 'Women's Studies Journal' until 2012.
+From 2022 - 2025 she was head of psychology at the University of Bedfordshire.